OpenDataServices/cove/README.rst

 .. code:: bash

-    ./ocds-cli --options file-name
+    ./ocds-cli --options file/folder

-``file-name`` can be a JSON or an Excel file or folder.
+``file/folder`` can be a JSON or an Excel file or folder that contains JSON or Excel files.

 Options: